The best way to reduce the risk of flu and possible flu complications is to get vaccinated each year, learn about special considerations for travel.

 - Cover your mouth and nose with a tissue when you cough or sneeze and put the used tissue in the trash.
 If you don’t have a tissue, cough or sneeze into your upper sleeve, not your hands.

 What to do if you feel sick

-It is expected that most people infected with flu will recover without needing medical care.
-However, if you have severe illness or you are at high risk for flu complications, seek medical care.
+Most people with flu will recover without needing medical care.
+However, if you have severe illness or are at risk of getting serious flu complications, seek medical care.

 A U.S. consular officer can help you find local medical care in a foreign country.
 To contact the U.S. Embassy or consulate in the country you are visiting, call Overseas Citizens Services at 1-888-407-4747 if calling from the U.S. or Canada, 00-1-202-501-4444 if calling from other countries.
 You can also visit the websites of U.S. Embassies, consulates, and diplomatic missions to find the contact information for the local U.S. Embassy of the country you are visiting.